Search the site:

 Simply put, your customers need to be able to make a purchase in a heartbeat, without having to put in any extra thinking or work.

-Each obsolete setback is another chance for them to leave and take their business to a competitor, so do your best to optimize your checkout and provide a seamless UX.
+Each obsolete setback is another chance for them to leave and take their business to a competitor, so do your best to optimize your checkout and provide a stunning UX.